Jeznar/GitRepo/jez-lib/jez-con.md

-# Jez-Con -- Functions Used by My Macros to Deal with Conditions / Effects
+# Jez-Con -- Functions to Deal with Conditions / Effects

 This module contains common functions that focus on managaging conditions and effects.
 This is an extension of my [jez-lib module](#jez-lib) and is located in within it.